michaelchen-lab/blog/posts/why-adblocking-is-so-problematic.md

 ---
-title: Why adblocking is so problematic
+title: Why Adblocking Is So Problematic
 date: "20210128"
 ---
 According to Wikipedia, adblocking is a software capability for blocking or altering online ads in a web browser.
 This often comes in the form of a browser extension, such as [Adblock Plus](https://adblockplus.org/).